Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Ownership – Soulbound means it can only be equipped on your character, binds-when-equipped means it can be traded to other players.

 - Durability – amount of beating your weapon or gear can take before needing repairs.
-Finding a place to repair is as easy as clicking the magnifying glass by your minimap and toggling Townsfolk -> Repairs on.
+Finding a place to repair is as easy as clicking the binoculars by your minimap and toggling Townsfolk -> “Repairs” on.

 - Weapon damage – damage done by your auto attacks